Rocky Mount, North Carolina: 20th century

-The turn of the 20th century saw Rocky Mount become the northern headquarters of the Atlantic Coast Line Railroad and its major repair shops and yard facilities located to the town.
-With it came an influx of railroad employees.
+At the turn of the 20th century, Rocky Mount became the northern headquarters of the Atlantic Coast Line Railroad, which located its major repair shops and yard facilities in the town.
+With it came an influx of railroad workers.
 In 1900, Rocky Mount's population was around 3,000.

 On February 28, 1907, with a population around 7,500, Rocky Mount was officially incorporated as a city.
-A main railroad line, a well established cotton mill, and productive farmland for brightleaf tobacco were major contributors to the area's growth and prosperity over the next decades.
+A main railroad line, a well-established cotton mill, and productive farmland for brightleaf tobacco were major contributors to the area's growth and prosperity over the next decades.
 A vibrant central business district arose.

-As in the rest of the South, though, racial segregation was imposed on the community leading to white suburbs largely on the west side of town, such as Villa Place and West Haven, and black neighborhoods largely on the east side of town, like Crosstown and Around the "Y" where jazz musician Thelonious Monk was born.
+As in the rest of the South, North Carolina had imposed legal racial segregation, including restrictions and discrimination in housing.
+White suburbs developed largely on the west side of town, such as Villa Place and West Haven.
+Black neighborhoods, such as Crosstown and Around the "Y", where jazz musician Thelonious Monk was born, were concentrated on the east side of town.

 Several notable Civil Rights events occurred in Rocky Mount.
-In 1946, African American tobacco warehouse workers voted to organize in Rocky Mount as part of a broader nationwide movement known as Operation Dixie that led to voter registration and political action against segregation.
-On November 27, 1962, Martin Luther King Jr. gave a speech at Booker T. Washington High School wherein he used his famous refrain "I have a dream" a year before his better known delivery at the March on Washington.
-The city also had its own sanitation workers' strike in 1978 when government sanitation workers protested their black co-worker being wrongfully arrested leading to his acquittal in court and the city later apologizing.
+In 1946, African-American tobacco warehouse workers voted to organize in Rocky Mount as part of a broader nationwide movement known as Operation Dixie.
+It included voter registration to fight against the disenfranchisement of blacks and to take other political action against segregation.
+On November 27, 1962, Martin Luther King Jr. gave a speech at Booker T. Washington High School; he used his refrain "I have a dream" a year before his better known delivery at the March on Washington, which became famous.

+Sanitation workers went on strike in 1978 when government sanitation workers protested their black co-worker being wrongfully arrested.
+He was acquitted in court on the charges.
+In 2018 the city council officially apologized to him for the case.